5 Best Index Funds for 2023

 As of May 2021, 22.94% of the holdings were from the UK, with 17.93% from France and 14.80% from Germany with the rest across all of the other major European countries such as Sweden, Spain, Netherlands and more.

 3. iShares MSCI China ETF (MCHI)

 The index fund provides exposure to China’s stock market which is difficult for foreign investors to access directly.
 Investments in the fund are from a variety of stock sectors.
-As of May 2021, 32.06% of the fund was invested in Consumer Discretionary stocks, 20.26% in Communication stocks, 14.36% in Financials with the rest covering energy, health, utilities and other sectors.
+As of June 2023, 29.01% is weighted towards consumer discretionary, 19.82% communication, 15,80% financials, 6.16% information technology and lesser amounts for other stock sectors.

 While some investors remain keen on investing in China, it is worthwhile noting that investments in this region tend to be quite volatile.
 Some of the top holdings of the fund include Tencent Holdings, Alibaba Group ADR, China Construction Bank, JD.com ADR, Baidu ADS, Xiaomi Corp and many others.